Shanig03/Graph-Algorithms-Project/EX1/README.md

 ## Makefile Usage

-The project includes a `Makefile` with the following commands:
+The project includes a `Makefile` that runs the project using the clang++ compiler with the following commands:

 - `make Main` - Compiles the main program.
 - `make test` - Compiles and runs the test suite using Doctest.